Reducing Marketplace Interference Bias Via Shadow Prices: The Standard Estimator and Interference Bias

-In words, the RCT estimator first uses the experiment to calculate the average value obtained by each type $i$, $\bar v_i^*$.
-It then estimates the value of a treatment on group $i$ by multiplying $\bar v_i^*$ with $\beta_i$, which is the demand effect of the treatment on group $i$.
+Proposition~\ref{prop:infinite-horizon-limit-rct} provides a simple explanation of the RCT estimator's behavior in the fluid limit: it first uses the experiment data to compute the average value obtained by each demand type $i$, called $\bar v_i^*$.
+It then estimates the value of treatment on group $i$ by multiplying $\bar v_i^*$ with $\beta_i$, which is the demand effect of the treatment on group $i$.

-An easy way to understand what the RCT estimator does is to observe that it corresponds to building a specific linear approximation of the value function.
-In particular, it approximates the value function as $\Phi(\bm {\lambda^{\experimentemph}},\pi) \approx \bm{\bar v^*} \cdot \bm {\lambda^{\experimentemph}}$.
-Note that this would be the correct value function if there were no marketplace interference.
-In the presence of marketplace interference, the value function is concave rather than linear (Proposition \ref{prop:concave-integrable}).
-Because the RCT estimator ignores the concavity of the value function, it systematically overestimates the global treatment effect, as shown in the next result.
+An easy way to understand what the RCT estimator does is to observe that it corresponds to building a specific linear approximation of the {matching} value function.
+In particular, it {notices that at the experiment point,} the value function verifies $\Phi(\bm {\lambda^{\experiment}},\pi) = \bm{\bar v^*} \cdot \bm {\lambda^{\experiment}}${, and assumes this linear relationship continues to apply when the demand is $\bm\lambda$ (global control) and $\bm\lambda + \bm\beta$ (global treatment).
+This approximation would be correct in the absence of marketplace interference.} In {its} presence{, however}, the value function is concave rather than linear (Proposition \ref{prop:concave-integrable}). {We can show that ignoring this concavity introduces a systematic bias in the RCT estimator.
+Before we do so, we introduce our third and final assumption on the treatment effect.

+\begin{assumption} The treatment effect is sign-consistent across types, i.e., either $\beta_i\ge 0$ for all $i$ or $\beta_i\le 0$ for all $i$. \end{assumption} }

+Without this assumption, it is possible to construct an example with $\beta_1 > 0$ and $\beta_2 < 0$ where, due to interference, the RCT estimator simultaneously overestimates (in amplitude) the positive effect from the increased demand of type 1 and the negative effect from the decreased demand of type 2, in such a way that the respective biases (which have opposite signs) cancel.
+The resulting estimator can have zero bias, but this is due to a lucky coincidence rather than any inherent quality of the estimator. {All the results that follow rely on Assumptions \ref{ass:blind}-\ref{ass:sign-consistent} unless otherwise stated.}

-\begin{theorem} Assume the treatment effect on demand is sign-consistent across types.
-Then, the RCT estimator always overestimates the global treatment effect (in amplitude), i.e., $\abs{\hat{\Delta}_{\text{\emph{RCT}}}}\ge \abs{\Delta}$.
+\begin{theorem} The RCT estimator always overestimates the global treatment effect (in amplitude), i.e., $\abs{\hat{\Delta}_{\text{\emph{RCT}}}}\ge \abs{\Delta}$.
 In particular, if $\bm\beta\ge0$, the RCT estimator simultaneously overestimates the value of global treatment and underestimates the value of global control (and vice versa if $\bm\beta\le0$). \end{theorem}

-We will illustrate our analysis of estimator performance through a running example, visualized in Figure~\ref{fig:example-setup}.
-Consider a simplified setting where there is only one demand type ($n_d=1$), with arrival rate $\lambda_1=1.5$ under global control, and $\lambda_1+\beta=5.5$ under global treatment.
-Additionally, assume we have six supply types ($n_d=1$, $n_s=6$), with $\pi_j=1$ and $v_{1,j}=2^{-(j-2)}$ for each supply type $j$.